tlswg/tls13-spec/draft-ietf-tls-tls13.md

 (*) indicates changes to the wire protocol which may require implementations
     to update.

+draft-28

+Add a section on exposure of PSK identities.

+draft-27

+- SHOULD->MUST for being able to process "supported_versions" without
+  0x0304.

+- Much editorial cleanup.

 draft-26

 - Clarify that you can't negotiate pre-TLS 1.3 with supported_versions.